TGOlson/tweetbeat-node/README.md

 ````

 ## TODO
-* Integrate web sockets - right now there is a huge memory leak with callback pilling up
+* Integrate web sockets - right now there is a huge memory leak with callbacks pilling up